yafp/ttth/README.md

 * execute: ```sudo dpkg -i /path/to/local/ttth-file.deb```

 #### AppImage
+* Download the latest .AppImage
 * Copy the AppImage to the desired location
 * Make it executable: ```chmod +x /path/to/local/ttth-file.AppImage```
 * Execute it

 #### Snap
+* Download the latest .snap
 * execute: ```sudo snap install /path/to/local/ttth-file.snap```